3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 • Since the right half of the data is more spread out than the left half (longer right whisker, greater distance between Q2 and Q3 than Q1 and Q2), the data set is right-skewed.

-The two explicit points are very far from the main body of the plot with gaps larger than IQR, so we must investigate the possibility of them being real outliers.
+The two explicit points are very far from the main body of the plot with gaps larger than the IQR itself, so we must investigate the possibility of them being real outliers.
 They might represent engineers who:

 • Were hired with specialized skills not requiring management roles.